jackycamp/jackstack/setup-autoscaling-cluster-eks.md

 But nodes that satisfy these requirements are EXPENSIVE.
 Ideally, we would like to "request" such nodes based on our workflows, scaling from 0 to N and back to 0 with no manual effort.

-Luckily, a Cluster Auto-Scaler can help us out.
+Luckily, the Kubernetes Cluster Auto-Scaler can help us out.
 The CA will dynamically add or remove nodes based on the cluster's workload.

 Using Kubernetes labels, we will target specific node groups for our jobs.
 If there are 0 nodes